Essential holonomy of Cantor actions: Introduction

+Recall that a Cantor action $(\fX, \G, \Phi)$ is \emph{effective} if the only element of $\G$ that acts as the identity on $\fX$ is the identity of $\G$.
+It is elementary to show that if $\G$ is abelian, then every effective Cantor action of $\G$ must be free.
+The topologically free Cantor actions have an important role in the study of the $C^*$-algebras associated to the actions, as studied for example in \cite{AS1994,BoyleTomiyama1998,Kennedy2020,LeBMB2018,Renault2008}.

+Kambites, Silva and Steinberg showed in \cite[Theorem~4.3]{KSS2006} that the action of a group generated by finite automata on a rooted tree is topologically free if and only if it is essentially free.
+Joseph proved in \cite[Corollary 2.4]{Joseph2021} that if $\G$ has countably many subgroups, then a topologically free Cantor action of $\G$ is essentially free.

-Bergeron and Gaboriau \cite{BergeronGaboriau2004} showed that a non-amenable group which is a free product of two residually finite groups admits an equicontinuous Cantor action which is topologically free and not essentially free.
+Bergeron and Gaboriau \cite{BergeronGaboriau2004} showed that if $\G$ is a non-amenable group which is a free product of two residually finite groups, then $\G$ admits a Cantor action which is topologically free and not essentially free.
 Ab\'ert and Elek \cite{AE2007} proved a similar result for finitely generated non-abelian free groups $\Gamma$.
-More recently, Joseph \cite{Joseph2021} proved that any non-amenable surface group admits a continuum of pairwise non-conjugate and non-measurably isomorphic equicontinuous Cantor actions which are topologically free and not essentially free.
+Joseph \cite{Joseph2021} proved that any non-amenable surface group admits a continuum of pairwise non-conjugate and non-measurably isomorphic Cantor actions which are topologically free and not essentially free.